DiUS/pact-workshop-jvm/README.md

 }
 ```

-Next, we update out root resource to use the value from the data store, and throw an exception if there is no data.
+Next, we update our root resource to use the value from the data store, and throw an exception if there is no data.

 ```java
   @GET